 All undergraduate English majors begin with a core foundation in literary and language or rhetoric studies, giving solid footing to their chosen concentrations in literature, professional and technical writing, creative writing, TESOL or Language Arts Education.
 Study Abroad opportunities are available every year.

-Three graduate concentrations lead to the Master of Arts in English: Literature, Composition and Rhetoric, and TESOL.
+Three graduate concentrations lead to the Master of Arts in English: Literature, Rhetoric and Writing, and TESOL.
 Competitive Graduate Teaching Assistantships and Graduate Tuition Scholarships are available.

 Students in other majors can enhance their WSU degree and strengthen their marketability with an undergraduate minor or a graduate or undergraduate certificate in literature, creative writing, professional and technical writing, TEFL or TESOL.